-Let’s get the easy part out of the way.
-What are auxiliary benefits?
-Essentially, auxiliary benefits are paid to dependent spouses and children of individuals receiving social security.
+Essentially, auxiliary benefits are paid to dependent spouses and children of individuals receiving Social Security.

-If you weren’t aware that you could receive auxiliary benefits, or if you did, but need assistance with your claim, give us a call.
-We’d love to talk to you.
-Our consultation is free.
-Just call via our toll-free number, 1-877-526-3457.
-Or, if you can’t call right now, fill out this form, and we will call you at a better time.
+If you weren’t aware that you could receive auxiliary benefits, or if you did but need assistance with your claim, give us a call.
+We’d love to talk to you about all matters related to SSI, SSDI, Social Security Direct Deposit.